ikosmidis/GoldenCheetahOpenData/README.md

 ### Reading workouts

-Reading workouts involves: extracting the workout archives for each athlete ID, reading all the csv files in the extracted directories, wrangling the information in them (e.g. inferring the workout timestamps, carrying out data quality checks, imputation, etc), and organizing the resulting data into objects that can be used for further
+Reading workouts involves: extracting the workout archives for each athlete ID, reading all the `.csv` files in the extracted directories, wrangling the information in them (e.g. inferring the workout timestamps, carrying out data quality checks, imputation, etc), and organizing the resulting data into objects that can be used for further